A Logarithmic Bayesian Approach to Quantum Error Detection: Quantum Error Correction

 \subsection{Bayesian treatment of measurement}

-Determining the state of a quantum system from noisy signals is not a new problem, as the field of quantum mechanics has long grappled with how to properly describe the mechanism and effects of measurement \cite{Wiseman_Milburn_2009}.
-One of the key challenge lies in knowing how to properly update the density matrix $\rho_s$ of a system to reflect the fact that we have performed a measurement on it.
+Determining the state of a quantum system from noisy signals is not a new problem, and the field of quantum mechanics has long grappled with how to properly describe the mechanism and effects of measurement \cite{Wiseman_Milburn_2009}.
+One of the key challenges is knowing how to properly update the density matrix $\rho_s$ of a system to reflect the fact that we have performed a measurement on it.
 A common procedure involves coupling the system to a detector and then tracing out the detector's degrees of freedom,

 where $\rho_{sd}$ is the joint density matrix of the system and detector.
 By its very nature this approach cannot offer any information about the state of the system after a \textit{specific} measurement, since we are averaging over all of the possible detector configurations without reference to the outcome that really occurred.
 Instead, what Eq.~\eqref{eq:trace_measurement} describes is the behavior of an \textit{ensemble} of systems after they are all measured, since the frequency of each measurement outcome can be specified without knowing the result for any given system.
-This approach is therefore insufficient for an error correction scheme, as the very purpose of error correction is to monitor a specific system and respond to the errors that actually occur rather than to the average over all possible errors.
+This approach is therefore insufficient for an error correction scheme, as the very purpose of error correction is to monitor a specific system and respond to the errors that actually occur, rather than to the average over all possible errors.

 The issue of specific outcomes versus ensemble behavior is reminiscent of the disagreement between Bayesian and frequentist statistics \cite{Barnett_1999}, and it is therefore unsurprising that a Bayesian formalism for quantum measurement was developed.
-This formalism was pioneered by Korotkov, who proposed an update rule for the diagonal elements of the density matrix after a measurement $M$ using Bayes' theorem, which has the form
+This formalism was pioneered by Korotkov, who proposed an update rule for the diagonal elements of the density matrix after a measurement $M$ using Bayes' theorem that has the form

-where $\rho_{ii}$ is the original diagonal element acting as the prior and $\tilde{\rho}_{ii}$ is the updated (posterior) element \cite{Korotkov_1999}.
+where $\rho_{ii}$ is the original diagonal element acting as the prior and $\hat{\rho}_{ii}$ is the updated (posterior) element \cite{Korotkov_1999}.
 The term $P(M|i)$ describes the probability of observing measurement result $M$ given that the system is in state $i$.